U.K. singer Duffy breaks silence, says she left spotlight after being kidnapped and raped

-Welsh singer Duffy said in her first public Instagram post in years on Tuesday that she left the spotlight during her ascent to stardom almost 10 years ago because she had been kidnapped and raped.
+Welsh singer Duffy said in an Instagram post on Tuesday that she left the spotlight during her ascent to stardom almost 10 years ago because she had been kidnapped and raped.

 Duffy, whose real name is Aimee Anne Duffy, said that she opened up about the incident to a journalist, who is not identified in the post, who found her last summer and that it felt "amazing" to talk.
 The 35-year-old artist said she wasn't sure why it felt like the right time, but that she wanted to share her story with the world.